 In order for you to be convicted in a radar case, the State must prove that the device was properly set up and operated by a trained police officer.
 Speeding is a “strict liability” offense, which means basically means that the reason you were speeding is irrelevant.

 Just one speeding ticket can cause your car insurance premium to be increased by thousands of dollars.
-It is therefore crucial to consult with an attorney experienced in municipal court matters.
+It is therefore crucial to consult with an experienced New Jersey Speeding Ticket Attorney.
 Such an attorney can usually have your speeding ticket lowered to lesser offense, even a zero point offense.